cathtle/cathtle.github.io/_pages/cv.md

 GermanLitho Co., Ltd. — Intern
 ------------
-1.Fabricated spherical microlens‑array masters via thermal reflow, then tuned and verified the optical parameters of the lenses.
+1.Fabricated spherical microlens‑array molds via thermal reflow, tuned and verified the parameters of the lenses.

-2.Assisted in building an interference‑lithography optical setup and helped optimise and validate the exposure process.
+2.Assisted in building an **interference‑lithography optical setup** and helped optimise and validate the exposure process.

-3.Produced nano‑imprint masters using ICP etching, and further refined and validated the Cr‑film surface imprint process.
+3.Produced nano‑imprint molds using ICP etching, and further refined and validated the **Cr‑film surface nanoimprint process**.

 Leuven Instruments Co., Ltd. — Intern
 -----------------
-1.Optimised Cr/Mo hard‑mask etching parameters and developed a wafer‑level tilted‑TiO₂ etching process, delivering multiple customer demos in an engineering role.
+1.Optimised Cr/Mo hard‑mask etching parameters and developed a wafer‑level tilted‑TiO₂ etching process, **delivering multiple customer demos** in an engineering role.

-2.Participated in equipment stability testing to ensure long‑term tool reliability and process repeatability.
+2.Participated in **equipment stability testing** to ensure long‑term tool reliability and process repeatability.

 Profile Summary
 ==========
-Strong communication and collaboration skills, with over one year of experience in cross-departmental and cross-company project coordination; highly effective team player with strong execution capabilities.
+1.Strong communication and collaboration skills, with over one year of experience in cross-departmental and cross-company project coordination; **highly effective team player with strong execution capabilities**.

-Familiar with key equipment across the semiconductor fabrication process, including interference lithography, nanoimprint lithography, etching, and deposition.
-In-depth understanding of process technologies for materials such as SiC, Si, and SiO₂.
-Proficient in the design and fabrication of various surface-relief gratings, including methods for process optimisation.
+2.Familiar with key equipment across the semiconductor fabrication process, including interference lithography, nanoimprint lithography, etching, and deposition.
+In-depth understanding of process technologies for materials such as **SiC, Si, and SiO₂**.
+Proficient in the design and fabrication of various **surface-relief gratings**, including methods for process optimisation.
 Experienced in grayscale laser direct writing.

-Skilled in the design of diffractive optical waveguides, including both one-dimensional and two-dimensional pupil expansion schemes.
-Familiar with non-e-beam-based fabrication techniques for diffractive waveguide masters, with strong integrated technical capabilities.
+3.Skilled in the design of diffractive optical waveguides, including both one-dimensional and two-dimensional pupil expansion schemes.
+Familiar with non-e-beam-based fabrication techniques for diffractive waveguide molds, with **strong integrated technical capabilities**.

-Highly self-motivated and capable of rapid learning in new domains.
+4.Highly self-motivated and capable of **rapid learning in new domains**.